We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 Conclusion

 Cooking the perfect meatloaf is easy when you understand the keys like ideal internal temperature, preventing overcooking, and properly testing for doneness.
-Now that you know how long to bake a 3 lb meatloaf at 375°F, you can enjoy flavorful, juicy results.
+Now that you know how long it takes to bake a 3 lb meatloaf at 375°F, you can enjoy flavorful, juicy results.